-The articles in English are a, an and the.
 The learner has to decide noun-by-noun which one of the articles to use.
 In fact, there are four choices to make, because sometimes no article is necessary.
 Native-speakers, of course, use the articles correctly without thinking.
-English learners, on the other hand, need to have some guidelines for making the right choice – particularly those learners whose own language does not have articles, such as Japanese or Korean.
+English learners, on the other hand, need to have some guidelines for making the right choice, particularly those learners whose own language does not have articles, such as Japanese or Korean.
 The guidelines that follow here should help ESL students to a basic understanding of English article use.

 The most important first step in choosing the correct article is to categorise the noun as count or uncount: